novoda/spikes/drop-cap/README.md

   <attr name="copyFontPath" format="string" />
 ```

+For ease of use the `DropCapView` uses the `android:text` attribute to specify text via the xml layout.

 For further usage or to delve more deeply checkout the associated [`sample`](https://github.com/novoda/spikes/tree/master/drop-cap/sample) app.

 ## Links